A career as an interpreter is one of the most sought-after careers involving Japanese.

 Telephone interpreting can be conducted in parallel if participants are happy to hear only the interpreter’s voice.
 Otherwise, interpreting back-to-back is a better option.

-But there are certain shortcomings.
-For instance, interpreters need to be more correct since they do not see speakers and their body language.
-They don’t have access to non-linguistic hints for meaning and context.
+However, there are certain shortcomings.
+For instance, interpreters need to be more accurate since they do not see speakers and their body language.
+They also don’t have access to non-linguistic hints for meaning and context.

 (v) Travel interpretation